 Assets and Liabilities Statement

-The Assets and Liabilities Statement (A and L Statement) is a type of report that is presented for decision-making purposes.
+The Assets and Liabilities Statement (A and L Statement) presents key information for decision-making.
 This particular report presents the financial standing of a business owner as of a certain point in time.
 It specifically displays the market values of the owner’s resources (Assets) and obligations (Liabilities).
-Assets and liabilities statements are one of the most common forms of accountant’s declaration letters used in Australia.
-This document is used by and for achieving many objectives.
+Assets and liabilities statements rank among the most common forms of accountant’s declaration letters used in Australia.
+Businesses and advisors use this document to achieve many objectives.
 In essence the net assets show the liquidity of an entity or an individual and prospective stakeholders request to see this information before they decide to do business with the individual.

 What are the uses of an Assets and Liabilities Statement?